Kévin Estre: Sportscar career

 For 2012, Estre decided to concentrate on the Supercup and the German series, continuing with Attempto Racing.
 In the Supercup, he finished as runner-up to René Rast, with one win at the Hungaroring.
 In the German series, he finished fourth, winning the 24 Hours Nürburgring support race held on the Nordschleife.
 He qualified on pole position for the 24 Hours with a laptime of 8:10.9, averaging 186.1 km/h.

 Estre also had a part-time schedule in the French series, contesting five races with Nourry Competition.

 In 2013, he prolonged his collaboration with Attempto Racing in the Supercup and German series.
 He scored three podium finishes to end the season fourth in the Supercup, while in the German series, he dominated from the start of the season, collecting eight race wins in seventeen races to take the championship title.

 In 2014, Estre became a McLaren GT factory driver, joining the ART Grand Prix squad in the Blancpain Endurance Series.
 He competed in the No. 99 McLaren MP4-12C GT3 with Kevin Korjus and Andy Soucek.
 The crew achieved two podiums, finishing the season in eighth position in the Pro Cup standings.

 In 2015, Estre joined Chris Cumming and Laurens Vanthoor in OAK Racing in the LMP2 class of the 24 Hours of Le Mans.
 Also, he will stay in the Blancpain Endurance Series, but will switch to Von Ryan Racing.
 He will race in the No. 58 McLaren 650S GT3 with Rob Bell and Shane van Gisbergen.
 He also competes for McLaren at the Blancpain Sprint Series for Attempto Racing, partnering with Bell.

 In addition, the Frenchman competed at the Pirelli World Challenge, where he drove a K-Pax Racing McLaren to fifth place in the GT drivers standings.
 Also, he drove a Porsche 911 GT America at the 24 Hours of Daytona for Park Place Motorsports, and competed for the Porsche factory team at the 6 Hours of Spa-Francorchamps on a Porsche 911 RSR.

+He also competed at the 2025 24 Hours of Nürburgring, finishing second overall after a 100s time penalty.

 Hypercar career

 Estre would move to the Porsche Penske Motorsport Hypercar programme for the 2023 season of the World Endurance Championship, competing alongside André Lotterer and Laurens Vanthoor in a Porsche 963.
+The trio scored two podiums, finishing third at Portimão and Fuji respectively to end up sixth in the standings.

+For the 2024 season, Estre, Vanthoor, and Lotterer were retained as part of the No. 6's lineup.
+At the season opener in Qatar a controlling performance earned the team their first victory with the 963.

 Racing record

 Career summary

-† Estre was a guest driver, therefore ineligible to score points.
+† As Estre was a guest driver, he was ineligible to score points.